 - how grant applications are monitored and evaluated

 - responsibilities and expectations in relation to the opportunity.

 You must read this document before filling out an application.

-The objectives of the Council for Australian-Arab Relations (CAAR) are to:
+The Council for Australian-Arab Relations (CAAR) 2019 seeks to:

 - empower the peoples of Australia and the Arab world to develop a holistic and contemporary mutual understanding;